Before you activate the software FCoE adapters on your ESXi host, create VMkernel network adapters for all physical FCoE NICs installed on the host.

 - Select VMkernel Network Adapter, and click Next.

-- Under Unclaimed Adapters, select the network adapter (vmnic#) that supports FCoE and click Assign.
+- Click the Add adapters icon, and select the network adapter (vmnic#) that supports FCoE.

 Make sure to assign the adapter to Active Adapters.